Sreeni1204/Waymo_Kitti_converter/README.md

 1. Labels - consists of labels for each individual cameras and folder names denotes what camera the label belongs.
 The number is mentiond in camera section.
 2. Labels_all - consists of all label in single file.

+Labels in kitti format with basic occlusion information as follows: occlusion level 1 - for occluded objects. occlusion level 0 - for non occluded objects.

 All in vehicle frame.